 I’ve been a baseball fan since my youth, and it’s full of statistical measures that can be confusing to a new fan.
-It’s not just about batting average, slugging percentage, on-base percentage or earned run average anymore.
-Today, baseball measures advanced stats like OPS+, WAR, BAbip and Runs Created that offer more in-depth measurements of baseball players.
-It can cause a lot of confusion for a new fan, much like health insurance exchange terminology can cause confusion to those seeking insurance.
+It’s not just about batting average, slugging percentage, on-base percentage, or earned run average anymore.
+Today, baseball measures advanced stats like OPS+, WAR, BAbip, and Runs Created that offer more in-depth measurements of baseball players.
+It can cause a lot of confusion for a new fan, much like health insurance exchange terminology can confuse those seeking insurance.

 To help, we’ve created this guide to health insurance exchange terminology.

 The Affordable Care Act (ACA) was a health care reform law enacted in March of 2010.
 Also known as PPACA or Obamacare, the law aimed to make affordable health care available to more people.
 As part of that effort, the health insurance exchanges were mandated.
 The provisions in the act came into force in 2014 and radically changed the individual insurance marketplace in the US.
 Many of the terms and acronyms in this glossary were introduced into the lexicon as a result of the ACA.

 The Advance Premium Tax Credit (or APTC) is a tax credit a qualified individual who purchases coverage on a public health insurance exchange can claim to lower their premium payments.
 Generally speaking, if household income is 100% to 400% of the Federal Poverty Level, the individual’s employer doesn’t offer an “affordable” plan that provides minimum value, don’t file a married filing separately tax return and are not eligible for coverage through a government program like Medicaid, Medicare or CHIP, an individual will be eligible.